Supercells of a single raster layer

 vol_slic2 = supercells(vol, step = 11, compactness = 1, dist_fun = "euclidean",

-with superpixels ids, coordinates of their centroids, and an average of
+with supercell ids, coordinates of their centers, and an average of all

 plot(vol)